-- You agree that any images you submit may be used by Victoria University of Wellington for marketing and promotional purposes.
+- You agree that any images you submit may be used by the University for marketing and promotional purposes.

-- You have unlimited non-exclusive rights in the work and will not conflict with the usage rights required by Victoria University of Wellington.
+- You have unlimited non-exclusive rights in the work and will not conflict with the usage rights required by the University.

 - You agree not to submit any photographs that are pornographic, hateful, threatening, racist, sexist, discriminatory, or which otherwise violate any local or international laws.